The original timber tower

 The nine-storey tower is built from a tight honeycomb of structural panels, with a timber core providing stability, and inset balconies with structural balustrades to strengthen the outer structural wall.

-Completed within 49 weeks, and delivering 29 fully insulated and soundproof apartments, the project successfully demonstrating CLT to be a financially viable, environmentally sustainable and beautiful replacement for concrete and steel in high-density housing.
+Completed within 49 weeks, and delivering 29 fully insulated and soundproof apartments, the project demonstrated for the first time that CLT has the potential to be a financially viable, environmentally sustainable and beautiful replacement for concrete and steel in high-density housing.

 The exemplar project has spearheaded the introduction of CLT in the UK, and pioneered a wider international movement in its use.